ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   Trying to remove an attribute that does not exist will not cause an error, but it is good practice to check for its existence before attempting to remove it.
         *   In this example, the getElementById() method is used to retrieve the first item from this list, which has an id attribute with a value of one.
         *   The script checks to see if the selected element has a class attribute and, if so, it is removed.
+*   Examing the DOM in Chrome
+    -   Modern browsers come with tools that help you inspect the page loaded in the browser and understand the structure of the DOM tree.
+        *   To get the developer tools in Chrome on a mac, go to the view menu, select developer and then developer tools.
+On a PC, go to tools or more tools and select developer tools.
+Or right-click on any element and select inspect element.
+        *   Select Elements from the menu that runs across the top of this tool.
+The source of the page will be shown on the left and several other options to the right.
+Any element that has child elements has an arrow next to it that lets you expand and collapse the item to show and hide its content.
+        *   The properties panel tells you the type of object the selected element is, in some versions of Chrome this is shown as a tab.
+When you highlight different elements in the main left-hand window, you can see the values in the properties panel on the right reflect that element.